canvas-medical/documentation/collections/_guides/behavioralhealth.md

  - /documentation/configuringquestionnaires/
 ---

 Canvas is purpose built to accommodate every stage and scale for care delivery organization such as yours.
 This is absolutely true for behavioral health.
 Canvas can meet your ever-evolving needs, whether you’re building a cash-pay digital mental health clinic, an evidence-based treatment program targeting Medicare/Medicaid, or any meaningful behavioral health care model in between.

 This guide applies our Care Modeling framework to Behavioral Health and provides relevant examples of how to implement various Canvas capabilities for each of the seven elements of Care Modeling.

+### **Canvas for Behavioral Health**
+To understand why Canvas can effectively support all specialties and care models, we must start with the basics.
+The Canvas approach to charing is fundametally different.
+Most of today's EMR's work like cash registers, treating patient interactions as transactional.
+We invented Narrative Charting in order to model the actual work of the clinician instead.
+We start all of our notes with a blank Canvas and allow you to pull in Commands to document what is relevant for that patient and interaction.
+This works extremely well for behavioral health, as our application doesn't force your clinicians to navigate through a set workflow or the typical SOAP note, if its not necessary to do so.

+In addition to our entirely new way of charting, our FHIR API and Workflow Kit make Canvas extremely extensible.
+You can build both a differentiated patient experience and influence the in-application workflows using the available read and write enpoints, and protocols.

+Canvas is not just an EMR, we are a Care Modeling platform.
+Choosing Canvas allows you to iterate quickly on what differentiates your offering.
+The behavioral health applications below are only a starting point to give you some ideas of how you **could** leverage Canvas's capabilites, but they are just a starting point!

 ### **Patient Sourcing and Intake**
+Strategy around how you source and onboard new patients is necessary to succesfully attract and connect with individuals in need of mental health services, establish a positive first impression, gather comprehensive patient information, and prioritize the well-being and safety of patients throughout their care journey.

 #### Creating your Patient Profiles